T. M. Turner: Return to Staunton

 Turner returns to Staunton in November 1879, and lived on 12 Madison Street.
 He continued to play in the Stonewall Brigade Band.
 He directed the "Stonewall Octette", a group of singers attached to the band.
+Turner's brother Stuart Turner was the group's organist.

 At a rally for Hancock and English just before the election of 1880, Turner composed "Hancock's Grand March".
 After the assassination of President Garfield, Turner also composed a dirge, "Garfield's Funeral March".

 Watchmaker

 Turner ran a jewelry store in Olivier's Bookstore on 102 E. Beverley Street (also known as Main Street) now a part of the historic district.
 Turner fixed watches and jewelry as well as offered his services tuning instruments.
-He continued to tune pianos for most of his life.
+He continued to tune pianos.
 (Note: A square piano showing markings indicating it was tuned by Turner belongs to the National Music Museum of Vermillion, South Dakota.)

 Return to Lewisburg

 Turner again instructs a band in Lewisburg in 1884, and is living there by 1889, living at Alderson and Hinton in between.
+Turner fixed watches and jewelry and instruments at the Lewisburg Hotel.
 His wife Kate dies in Alderson on October 14, 1888.
 His son Claude died in Lewisburg, on September 5, 1889, at the age of just 14, falling headforemost into a vat of boiling water at the Greenbrier Cannery.
 Both Kate and Claude are buried at the Old Stone Church.

 Second Return to Staunton

-After the death of his wife and son, Turner again returned to Staunton, and lived at 213 W. Beverley St.
+After the death of his wife and son, Turner again returned to Staunton in late 1890, and lived at 213 W. Beverley St.

 Western Lunatic Asylum

-He became director of the Blackford Cornet Band of the Western Lunatic Asylum, a ten- or eleven-piece band composed of the male attendants.
+He became director of the Blackford Cornet Band of the Western Lunatic Asylum, a quartette, then octette, then a ten- or eleven-piece band composed of the male attendants.
 He was paid $6 a week and an extra $3 if he tuned the pianos.

 One account reads "The music of the Hospital Band sets aside solitude and relieves the monotony of asylum life, and has a wonderful effects in quieting the noisy and disturbed patients, besides being a source of great pleasure and enjoyment to the more quiet class, and is greatly enjoyed by visitors to the institution."

 Second marriage

 On February 15, 1893, he married Virginia Ann "Nannie" Wyatt in Harrisonburg, Virginia, at the residence of Hubert or Herbert Coffman.
-They were married by C. R. Cruikshank.
+They were married by C. R. Cruikshank at the home of Dr. Rives Tatum.
 She died March 9, 1894, in Staunton.